Litchi Waypoint Mission to DJI Waypoint Mission Converter

 Go fly!

-This web application can be used to convert a Litchi mission CSV file into an
+This web application can be used to convert a Litchi mission CSV file into a

-Air 3 or Mavic 3 (all models) waypoint KMZ file.
+DJI Fly (all models) or DJI Pilot 2 (all models) waypoint KMZ file.

 Once created, the KMZ file must be uploaded to the "waypoint" folder on the